The New Creation: A Theological Distinction Between Soul and Spirit

 The Old Covenant Divide: Hades and the Soul

-To understand the soul we see a distinction in the Old Testament, of the Holy Spirit who would "come upon" individuals (like King Saul in 1 Samuel 10:10 or Samson in Judges 14:6) for specific tasks but did not indwell them as a permanent "new nature" (John 7:39).
+To understand the soul we see a distinction in the Old Testament of the Holy Spirit who would "come upon" individuals (like King Saul in 1 Samuel 10:10 or Samson in Judges 14:6) for specific tasks but did not indwell them as a permanent "new nature" (John 7:39).
 The Old Covenant man was a "soul man" whose righteousness was counted through faith (Genesis 15:6, Romans 4:3) but whose spirit was not yet "born of God" (John 1:13, 1 Peter 1:23).

 Ezekiel prophesied that God would remove the "heart of stone" and put a new spirit within His people, enabling them to follow His decrees (Ezekiel 36:26-2).
-In Joel 2:28-29, Joel predicted that God would ultimately pour out His Spirit upon "all people," a passage famously cited by Peter on the Day of Pentecost, when then Holy Spirit had been given as promised.
+In Joel 2:28-29, Joel predicted that God would ultimately pour out His Spirit upon "all people," a passage famously cited by Peter on the Day of Pentecost, when the Holy Spirit had been given as promised.
+There are scriptures that elude to Jesus’s ascension implying also to his descension and preaching the gospel to those in hades.

 The Word of God: The Sharp Divider

-This "piercing" is necessary because the carnal man often confuses soulish impulses—emotions, traditions, and human intellect—with spiritual reality (Proverbs 14:12, 1 Corinthians 2:14).
-The New Covenant demands a transition from being led by the psyche to being led by the pneuma (Romans 8:14, Galatians 5:18).
-Transformation after new birth refers to the carnal mind being renewed of the spirit of the mind, or to be like the mind of Christ, which aligns with the new identity of the new creation in Christ as spiritual.
+Transformation after new birth refers to the carnal mind being renewed of the spirit of the mind, so to be like the mind of Christ, which aligns with the new identity of the new creation in Christ as spiritual.
 This renewing or proving of the mind, often in trials and testing of faith, Peter calls the goal of faith (1 Peter 1:6-7).

 The New Creation: Born of the Spirit